Matchbook-Rentals/matchbook-web-frontend/to-do.md

 [] 4.
 Add other users&application to housingRequest

-[] 5.
+[x] 5.
 Properites you love error red

 store in db, fetch on host side